Jorge Soler Player Props: Marlins vs. Athletics

-On Friday, Jorge Soler (.667 slugging percentage in past 10 games, including five home runs) and the Miami Marlins face the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
-First pitch is at 6:40 PM ET.
+On Saturday, Jorge Soler (.718 slugging percentage in past 10 games, including five home runs) and the Miami Marlins face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 4:10 PM ET.

 Jorge Soler Game Info & Props vs. the Athletics